valdivj/jetson-nano-yolov2-darkflow/README.md

 I also skipped the beginning were everything is updated.
 I also ran this tutorial in the envoriment that I created in the last tutorial.

+When you get to the part where you download opencv make sure you get the latest version.
+There is a bug in  Ver 4.0 that was repaired
+Use this:

+$ wget -O opencv.zip https://github.com/opencv/opencv/archive/4.1.0.zip
+$ wget -O opencv_contrib.zip https://github.com/opencv/opencv_contrib/archive/4.1.0.zip

 I got a bit confused when I got to step 5 in this tutorial.
 You have to pay attention to the wording.